-A collaborative post on Why we need Awareness on Workspace Abuse
+A collaborative post on Why we need Awareness on Workspace Bullying

 Kally of Middle Me kindly allowed me to reblog her post on Why We Need Awareness on Workspace Abuse.
 It’s a subject close to my heart and I’m really happy to be sharing this article with you.
 Thank you Kally.

-I choose to share this topic on Patty’s invitation for guest collaboration because it is very dear to me.
-In fact, I have friends who are going through workplace abuse and many of them are trying to either find a new job or trying to report to their HR.
+I choose to share this topic because it is very dear to me.
+In fact, I have friends who are going through workplace abuse.
+Many of them are trying to either find a new job or trying to report to their HR.

 Enjoy my piece of contribution and if you’d like to read others’ too, here’s the link: Awareness – Skilled Helpers Collaborative

 In recent years, there is a growing movement that is advocating for the elimination of workspace abuse.
-Cases where employees were abused by their fellow employees have been increasing in recent years, with some being so severe that it has caused companies to be under scrutiny.
+Cases, where employees were abused by their fellow employees, have been increasing in recent years.
+Some cases are so severe that it has caused companies to be under scrutiny.

-While there is some action done by companies to stop it, it is clear that it is a culture that continues to persist.
+While there is some action by companies to stop it, it’s clear that it’s a culture that continues to persist.
 But why is it happening despite calls for it to end?
 What can be done to make it an issue that companies must react to immediately?

 Bullying in the Workplace is a Taboo HR Subject

-One of the major reasons why workspace abuse persists is that it is a subject the HR wants to avoid tackling at all costs.
+A major reason why workspace abuse persists is that it’s a subject HR wants to avoid tackling at all costs.
 There can be many reasons why this is the case.
 It could be because of the “power” held by those involved, especially those who bully the victim.

-If the bully has an important position in the company, HR will have a nightmare trying to replace them and not get the leadership to pressure them into laying off the issue.
-It is also possible that some HR teams or the company do not have a clear policy on workspace abuse.
+If the bully has an important position in the company, HR will have a nightmare trying to replace them.
+Directors will pressure them into laying off the issue.
+It’s also possible that some HR teams or the company do not have a clear policy on workspace abuse.

 Awareness means more people can self-protect

-Whichever the reason may be as to why HR doesn’t want to tackle any bullying claims in the workplace, it is important that employees take a stand against it.
+Whichever the reason may be as to why HR doesn’t want to tackle any bullying claims in the workplace, it’s important that employees take a stand against it.
 Some victims do not report their situation because they are not aware of the company’s anti-workspace abuse policies.

 By building awareness, these people will be able to protect themselves and find support if needed.
 It will also open discussions on how others can help protect those who are victimised without fearing possible retaliation from those who abuse or bully others.